Using the LiveRecorder tool¶

 - --help, -h¶

-Show help summary.
+Show help summary and exit.

 - --max-event-log-size SIZE[K|M|G]¶